 Research areas of interest include: arts technology integration in higher education and hybrid studio practices.
 I am also invested in consciousness and empathy.

-Scholarly interests include: 21st Century contemporary art, the cultural impact of digital technologies, cosmology, and the post-human.
-Recent exhibitions include: STEAM, group exhibition at the Arts Exchange of Arts Westchester, Dina Hermann & Sherry Mayo, two-person exhition, LOOK Art Gallery, Mahopac, New York, and Faculty/Selects, 6-person exhibition, Westchester Community College Fine Arts Gallery, Valhalla, New York.
+Scholarly interests include: 21st Century contemporary art, the cultural impact of digital technologies, and consciousness.
+Recent exhibitions include: Sherry Mayo, solo exhibition at Mariandale, Ossining, NY, STEAM, group exhibition at the Arts Exchange of Arts Westchester, and Dina Hermann & Sherry Mayo, two-person exhition, LOOK Art Gallery, Mahopac, New York.

 Recent publication: Mayo, S. (2013).
-Art in the Expanded Field: notions of empathy, aesthetic consciousness, and implictions for education.
+A Model for a Collective Aesthetic Consciousness, International Journal of Art, Culture and Design Technologies, Vol. 1, No. 2. , Art in the Expanded Field: notions of empathy, aesthetic consciousness, and implictions for education.
 In T. Costantino, B. White (Eds.), Aesthetics, Empathy and Education.
 New York: NY, Peter Lang Publishing and Mayo, S. (July-December, 2011).